bmndc/nokia-leo/README.md

 - an [image file of Gerda Recovery](https://github.com/minhduc-bui1/nokia-leo/blob/22c2cec82be11564691e566543f517d089a612fc/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there
 - a EDL tools package to read and write system partitions in low-level access (in this guide we'll be using [bkerler's edl.py v3.1](https://github.com/bkerler/edl/releases/tag/3.1))

+*[andybalholm's EDL package](https://github.com/andybalholm/edl) is only recommended for phones running KaiOS 2.5.2.2 and older.
+Due to some structural changes within the GPT partition table, using this package on devices with later versions will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
+Did you mean: 'num_part_entries'?`.
+Do note that the command structures used between bkerler's and andybalholm's are different, this guide for KaiOS 2.5.4 won't cover those.
+Instead, you can check out Cyan's guide at [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/development/edl).*

 **Windows users also need:**
 - a computer with Python and `pip` installed for the EDL tools to work (Windows: both are packaged on Python's [official website](https://www.python.org/))
 - Qualcomm driver for your PC to detect the phone in EDL mode (included in the EDL tools)